r-chowdhury/district/README.md

 Function plot_helperGNUplot_fromfile does the same thing than the plot_helperGNUplot but takes as input a file in the format of the file output by plot_helperVoronoi.

+Preprocess.py outputs a list of census blocks clipped to the boundary of their states.
+WARNING: for now, some census blocks behave weirdly.
+They may be broken into a few pieces when clipped or reduced to a single point.
+These census blocks are for now discarded.
+Usage:
+python3 preprocess.py <Two-letter state abbrv> <shapestate filename>
+<shapecensus filename> <output filename>

+example for Alabama: python3 preprocess.py AL shapestate_data/cb_2017_us_state_500k. data/AL_census_blocks/tabblock2010_01_pophu.
+AL_new_census